 - Donations of cash, labor, equipment, and materials

 Some local agencies may reduce their match if they meet any of the criteria below:

 - Federal disaster area

 - Areas associated with track and field events

 - Land acquisition when combined with development or renovation of outdoor athletic facilities

 - Outdoor athletic fields, such as baseball, lacrosse, and soccer fields

-- Outdoor sport courts such as tennis or basketball courts
+- Sport courts outdoors such as tennis or basketball courts

 - Support elements such as landscaping, restrooms, drinking fountains, bleachers, bike racks, scoreboards, signs, roads, driveways, fire lanes, and parking lots.
 These projects must include an “in bounds” item, which is an item found within the field of play or on the court or track and is essential for the competitive sport to occur.
 Refer to the Manual 17, Youth Athletic Facilities for more details or contact your grants manager.
 This requirement does not apply to stand-alone accessibility improvement projects in the Small Grants Category.

 - Acquisition or combination projects in the Small Grants Category